meteorhacks/meteor-ssr/README.md

 Actually, most of the stuff has been already done by Meteor, so kudos to Meteor team.

-* This package loads all your exisitng client side templates on the server side.
 * This also, adds some patches to Blaze.
 * Finally, this package comes with a clean and nice API to render templates.